jofpin/trape/README.md

 * Do you like to monitor your people?
 Everything is possible with Trape
 * Do you want to perform phishing attacks?
 Everything is possible with Trape

+At an international security event in Colombia, called DragonJAR Security Conference 2017, a demonstration was made before the launch.
+You can watch the video here: [https://www.youtube.com/watch?v=vStSEsznxgE](https://www.youtube.com/watch?v=vStSEsznxgE)

 Disclaimer
 -------
 This tool has been published educational purposes in order to teach people how bad guys could track them or monitor them or obtain information from their credentials, we are not responsible for the use or the scope that may have the People through this project.